Jet Set Radio

 - 62 % positive mentions

 Character development in the game is highlighted by its exceptional and unique character designs, which are often described as iconic and vibrant, reflecting a strong 90's aesthetic.
 Despite limited dialogue, players feel a connection to the characters through their distinctive attire and visual presentation, which enhances the overall atmosphere and style of the game.
-The combination of impressive visuals and a captivating soundtrack further enriches the character experience, making them memorable and engaging.
+The combination of fluid animation and detailed textures further elevates the characters, making them memorable and engaging within the game's world.

 “While the character designs are visually appealing, the lack of meaningful growth or change throughout the game is disappointing.”